TencentARC/ArcNerf/docs/common_trainer.md

 ------------------------------------------------------------------------
 ## Resume training
 - You can set `--resume` as the checkpoint_path, or the checkpoint folder which will load the `lastest.pt.tar`.
-But this only reads the model, you have to set `--configs xxx` as the configs in the existing exper folder.
+But this only reads the model, you have to set `--configs xxx` as the configs in the existing expr folder.

-- In `resume` mode, if you set `progress.start_epoch` as `-1`. if will resume training.
+- In `resume` mode, if you set `progress.start_epoch` as `-1`.
+It will resume training.

--
-- If `progress.start_epoch` is `0`, it will load the weight and finetune from epoch 0.
+- If `progress.start_epoch` is `0`, it will load the weight and fine-tune from epoch 0.
 You should set a different expr name like `xxx_finetune` for separation.

 ------------------------------------------------------------------------